pior/awstools/README.rst

 All those settings will be available for the CloudFormation templates.

 Contribute
 ==========

-Want to contribute, report a but of request a feature ?
-The development goes on at Ludia's BitBucket account:
+Want to contribute, report a bug or request a feature ?
+The development goes on at Ludia's Github account:

 - **Report bugs**: https://github.com/ludia/awstools/issues
 - **Fork awstools**: https://github.com/ludia/awstools